jduckles/git-collaboration/countries/Korea_North.md

 ## interesting trivia
 Communist State with personality cult
-Very restricted with numerous human rights abuses Despotic leader with bad haircut and strage fascination with Dennis Rodman
+Very restricted with numerous human rights abuses Despotic leader with bad haircut and strange fascination with Dennis Rodman